tisztamo/Junior/docs/web.md

 ## Starting the Web Interface

-Run the application with `npm start` to start both servers.
+Run the application with `npx junior-web` from your project or with `npm start` from Junior itself.
 A web browser window will automatically open at `http://localhost:5173`, which is where you can access the web interface.

 ## Workflow